Open-RFlab/Open-RFlab/proposals/openems.md

 # OpenEMS rework proposition

-## Brief

-**Proposition of** an XML file format extension
-**in order of** making OpenEMS a set of standalone tools with a project style system **instead of** a set of mixed interfaces glued in Octave/Python scripts.

 ## Abstract

-I'd like OpenEMS to be usable without an Octave or Python API, but instead like a suite of tools that do what they meant and share data using files, just like projects like KiCad or gEDA do.
+I'd like [OpenEMS](https://openems.de) to be usable without an Octave or Python API, but instead like a suite of tools that do what they meant and share data using files, just like projects like KiCad or gEDA do.

+But it worth mentioning I don't want this workflow to replace the legacy one but both to **coexist** and moreover, to be **compatible**.

+I think an extension of the XML file format used by OpenEMS would lead to this situation.

 ### Current state